-For detection of antigens, sandwich enzyme-linked immunosorbent assay (ELISA) was used.
+For detection of antigens, sandwich enzymelinked immunosorbent assay (ELISA) was used.
 Microtiter NUNC plates (Schoeller) were coated with monoclonal antibody specific for cyclooxygenase 1 (Alpha Diagnostic) and for cyclooxygenase 2 (Kamiya Biomedical Company) diluted in coating buffer and incubated overnight.

-After 24 hours the plates were washed two times with washing buffer PBS (phosphate buffered saline) and two times with PBST (PBS containing 0,05% Tween 20, Sigma-Aldrich).
-Each well was then filled with PBST and incubated for 1 hour at room temperature to prevent non-specific adsorption of protein to the well surfaces.
-In course of this time, samples from spinal cord from monoiodoacetate injected or control animals were homogenized in 5% FBS (fetal bovine serum, Sigma-Aldrich) and then added to the wells.
-Two hours after this incubation at room temperature, the plates were washed two times with PBS and two times with PBST (PBS containing 0,05% Tween 20, Sigma-Aldrich).
+After 24 h the plates were washed two times with washing buffer PBS (phosphate buffered saline) and two times with PBST (PBS containing 0.05 % Tween 20, Sigma-Aldrich).
+Each well was then filled with PBST and incubated for one hour at room temperature to prevent non-specific adsorption of protein to the well surfaces.
+During this time, samples from spinal cord of monoiodoacetate-injected or control animals were homogenized in 5 % FBS (fetal bovine serum, Sigma-Aldrich) and then added to the wells.
+Two hours after this incubation at room temperature, the plates were washed two times with PBS and two times with PBST (PBS containing 0.05 % Tween 20, Sigma-Aldrich).

-The secondary biotinylated antibodies (Acris Antibodies) were added to the wells and incubated for next 2 hours.
-The plates were then washed, followed by incubation of 1:1000 dilution of streptavidin (Beckman Coulter) for 20 minutes.
+The secondary biotinylated antibodies (Acris Antibodies) were added to the wells and incubated for next two hours.
+The plates were then washed, followed by incubation of 1:1000 dilution of streptavidin (Beckman Coulter) for 20 min.
 After washing the coated well, TMB (tetramethylbenzidine, Sigma-Aldrich) and citric buffer with peroxide were added.

-For development of the colour reaction the plates were incubated in the dark and the reaction was stopped by the addition of H2SO4 to each well.
-The colour intensity was determined at 450 nm on Multiscan RC reader.
-Results are expressed as stimulation index (OD of monoiodoacetate treated vs. OD of control animals) as mean values \pm S.E.M.
+For development of the color reaction the plates were incubated in the dark and the reaction was stopped by the addition of H2SO4 to each well.
+The color intensity was determined at 450 nm on Multiscan RC reader.
+Results are expressed as stimulation index (OD of monoiodoacetate treated vs. OD of control animals).